 Power of Partnerships

-PoP is an after-school initiative now in its eighth year at Holmes.
+PoP is a model for after-school and summer enrichment created and launched in 2009 at Holmes Elementary School.
 Trained tutors/mentors from OPRFHS and Dominican University work with students who benefit from extended learning opportunities.
-Other community partners include Trader Joe's, the Township of Oak Park, and the Frank Lloyd Wright Home & Studio.
-For the 2018-19 school year, we are looking to expand this program to additional schools.
+Other community partners include the Oak Park Public Library, Beyond Hunger, Trader Joe's, the Township of Oak Park, the Oak Park Education Foundation, the Collaboration for Early Childhood, and the Frank Lloyd Wright Home & Studio.

 Restorative Justice &